thisthat/java-time-verification/server/Readme.md

 * `0` : The project has not yet the indexes in the database
 * `1` : The indexes are available

+# /getFilesByType

+Return the list of files in which each contains a class that extends or implements the given searched type.

+It expects two parameters:
+* `name` : Name of the project
+* `type` : Type to use as filter

+The output is a list of a structured data with the following format:
+* `path` : Path of the file which contains the type
+* `className` : name of the class that extends/implements the given type
+* `packageName` : name of the package of the class that extends/implements the given type

+A file can contains multiple classes.
+Therefore, to find the correct class users should use `packageName` and `className`.

+# /getThreads

+Return the list of files in which each contains a class that defines a Thread.

+It expects one parameter:
+* `name` : Name of the project

+The output is a list of a structured data with the following format:
+* `path` : Path of the file which contains the type
+* `className` : name of the class that extends/implements the Thread Java API
+* `packageName` : name of the package of the class that extends/implements the Thread Java API

+A file can contains multiple classes.
+Therefore, to find the correct class users should use `packageName` and `className`.